The Innovative Technology Program

 Selection Process

-Applications will be accepted beginning October 11, 2021.
+The annual application window will begin on August 1, 2024.
 Selection criteria will include consideration of projects that meet program objectives, eligibility categories and requirements.
-Geographic distribution also will be considered during project selection.
-Applications will be due November 19, 2021.
-Awarded projects will be announced by December 10, 2021.
-The Innovative Technology Program application will be available only on the KDOT website, beginning October 11, 2021.
+Geographic distribution will also be considered during project selection.
+Applications will be due November 30, 2024.
+The selection committee will score applications and the awarded projects will be announced by December 31, 2024.

 How to Apply

-All 2021 KDOT Innovative Technology Program applications and attachments must be submitted as a single PDF document.
-Please submit your signed and completed application packet by November 19, 2021, via email to InnovTechProgram@ks.gov.
+A Project Concept Form must be submitted prior to an application.
+Once we have reviewed the concept, an application will be sent to you.
+All KDOT Innovative Technology Program applications and attachments must be submitted as a single PDF document.
+Please submit your signed and completed application packet by November 30, 2023, via email to InnovTechProgram@ks.gov.
 If you do not receive a confirmation email within two business days, please email or call.

 KDOT Contact